 Sharing Kindness is now a vibrant nonprofit organization, raising mental health and suicide awareness and promoting grief support for the Cape & Islands.
 The organization envisions a center for grief and healing, providing grief-informed professionals and trained volunteers to educate our community and create a cultural shift in how grief and suicide are addressed on Cape Cod.
 Kim is committed to creating a safe space for healing after loss — the center her family wished for following Jeremy’s death.

-Kathleen Shine-O’Brien, LMHC, has a private practice specializing in grief counseling and is the clinical consultant for programming at Sharing Kindness.
+Kathleen Shine-O’Brien, LMHC, has a private practice specializing in grief counseling and is the lead clinician at Sharing Kindness.
 In her former roles as the assistant director of health services at Massachusetts Maritime Academy and the program director for the Garrett Lee Smith Campus Suicide Prevention Grant, she found suicide prevention work to be one of her passions.
 Kathleen facilitates peer support groups and co-facilitates movement and journaling workshops for grieving families.
 Our programs reflect Kathleen’s training in The Dougy Center Model, an internationally recognized peer grief support program for children, teens, young adults, and their families.
 Kathleen has a Bachelor of Arts in Social Work from Elms College and a Master of Arts in Counseling Psychology from Lesley University.

-Co-founder, Executive Board Chairperson
+Executive Board Chairperson